 Buying used parts to replace damaged or worn-out PC components can be a great way to save money.
-However, due to the sensitive nature of PCs, there are some second-hand parts you should avoid.
+However, due to the sensitive nature of PCs, you should avoid some second-hand parts.
 What PC parts can you buy used, and which ones should you avoid?

 Whether you’re repairing a damaged part or simply looking to build your PC from scratch, buying used parts can help bring the total costs down significantly.

-Below are PC parts that are safe to buy used.
+Below are PC parts that are safe to buy.

 Central Processing Unit (CPU)

 A new CPU can prove expensive, especially if you go for a high-performance unit.
 That explains why used units have become increasingly popular over the years.

 Although a CPU is one of the components you can buy used, it’s crucial to do your due diligence before settling for a friendly-priced unit.